lol-dungeonmaster/THaTWoIV-concept-art/docs/index.md

 _As if Entish were tricky enough, try asking the Knights of Númenor why they enperil themselves with scouting the uncharted ways south of Khazad-dûm.
 They arrive wearing only rugged ranger gear, but who else could they be?
 Scouts at Khazad-dûm say they never return.
 Rumor is there's a guarded pass in Ephel Dúath to the south.
 Clearly the Númenóreans are scouting the Nindalf for what an Ent would call, the-usurper.
 Then they raft their way down the river to the outpost of Tolfalas, never to return.
 Why they pratically send a new scout, sometimes two, every moon-cycle._

 _The Entish legend of the lost grove of Neldoreth begins here in the valley between Emyn Muil and Mordor.
 It was here the enemy they call, the-shadow, began his campaign in the east.
 Morgoth, the elves speak of, enjoyed building fortresses and pits of evil in first-age Arda.
-It was during the Goblin-wars he returned to build one such fortress in Mordor.
+It was during the Goblin-Wars he returned to build one such fortress in Mordor.
 Subjugating the settlers of Nurn in the process.
 As Morgoth's strength against the Valar waned later in first-age, he again returned to Mordor.
 This time subjugating the east with a great legion of orcs, balrogs and a dragon.
 They sowed evil-seeds with the intent to disrupt an alliance with the elves.
 Thus, the great grove came to be poisoned by what the Ents call, a-shadow-lingering, that fell on the east._

 _It's sometimes said the Nindalf is haunted by spirits still bound to their oaths to defend the pass.
 Fireflies keep the willows company in the marshes where a lush forest supposedly once existed long ago._